 There have been whispers of the pencil-thin brow coming back, and although we have no concrete proof, we have this year, seen some 90s eyebrow trends reappear.
 In the graveyard of 90s beauty trends, the shaved-in eyebrow slit was long ago laid to rest.
 But thanks to the Miu Miu Spring/summer 2021 show, we’ve seen its resurrection.

 But are we really ready to say goodbye to big, bold brows?

 Winter 2020, the bigger and bushier the brow, the better.
 There is a chance this might have something to do with the social distancing, lockdown life we’ve been living.
 But what we know for certain is this season wild is in over groomed big brows.

-The 10s saw eyebrows gain new visibility in popular culture and with that, it became a booming billion-dollar business.
+The 10s or the first ten years of the 20th century saw eyebrows gain new visibility in popular culture and with that, it became a booming billion-dollar business.
 New brow advances include eyebrow transplants and micro-blading, a kind of tattooing where tiny strokes of ink are added to resemble hairs, a treatment that lasts up to three years.

 We’re looking back on eyebrow trends throughout the decades and predicting what the 2020s might have in store for beauty.